benarmstead/music_monitor/README.md

 # Cmus Music Monitor Rust

+# This program is not fully finished yet.
+(ETA: Few days), for now use [this](https://github.com/benarmstead/cmus-music-monitor)

 Rust program for Cmus to monitor music listening habits.

 This is a rust implementation of my shell version of this program found [here](https://github.com/benarmstead/cmus-music-monitor)